 Background: This essay is dated 30 November 1941.
 The United States was not yet in the war, but the Nazis had been preparing their public for American involvement since spring 1940.
 Goebbels’ attack on Roosevelt is part of that preparation.
 His job was made easier by the fact that Rooseveltís charges of German plans to conquer South America were far-fetched.
 The essay was a lead article in Das Reich, the prestige weekly Goebbels founded in 1940.

-The map Goebbels discusses was, in fact, forged.
+The map Goebbels discusses was, in fact, forged by the British.

 The source: “Kreuzverhör mit Mr. Roosevelt,” Das eherne Herz (Munich: Zentralverlag der NSDAP, 1943), pp. 99-104.

 On 28 October, more than a month ago, U.S. President Franklin D. Roosevelt gave a radio speech that apparently had as its goal plunging the American people into uncertainty and panic, thus to prepare gradually for the fateful intervention which the American president desires, regardless of American public opinion.
 The speech differed from all of his previous speeches in that Roosevelt did not limit himself to the almost traditional and unconscionable and slanderous attacks on the Führer and National Socialist Germany.
 This time he made concrete accusations against the policies of the Reich, which he attempted to prove though compromising documents he allegedly possessed.